jerrymarino/iCompleteMe/README.md

 ### Diagnostic Display

-YCM will display diagnostic notifications for C-family and C# languages if you compiled YCM with Clang and Omnisharp support, respectively.
+ICM will display diagnostic notifications for C-family and C# languages if you compiled ICM with Clang and Omnisharp support, respectively.
 Diagnostics will also be displayed for TypeScript.
-Since YCM continuously recompiles your file as you type, you'll get notified of errors and warnings in your file as fast as possible.
+Since ICM continuously recompiles your file as you type, you'll get notified of errors and warnings in your file as fast as possible.